Skip to Content

 Why I Hate Capris (And What to Wear Instead)

-I spent the first half of my career in corporate retail as a buyer before becoming a personal stylist and founding The Well Dressed Life.
+I spent the first half of my career in corporate retail as a buyer before becoming a personal stylist and then eventually created The Well Dressed Life.

 My first buying job out of college was at Charming Shoppes, the parent company of stores like Catherine’s and the now-closed Fashion Bug.

-I worked as an assistant-to-the-assistant buyer in the bottoms department.
+I worked as an assistant-to-the-assistant buyer in the bottoms department for Fashion Bug.

 But it was at Charming that, despite it being my least glamorous gig, I learned about garment construction.